forestryio/forestry.io/hugo/content/blog/search-with-algolia-in-hugo.md

 ---
-title: Search with Algolia in Hugo
+title: Lightning ⚡️ fast search for your Hugo site with Algolia
 description: ''
 date: 2018-02-06 09:40:26 +0000
 authors: []